Janfred/draft-janfred-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 [^src_6614_2_3_item3]: Source: RFC6614, Section 2.3, Item 3 with modifications.

-RADIUS/(D)TLS servers MUST authenticate clients.
+RADIUS/(D)TLS servers MUST authenticate clients, and RADIUS/(D)TLS clients MUST authenticate the server.
 RADIUS is designed to be used by mutually trusted systems.
 Allowing anonymous clients would ensure privacy for RADIUS/(D)TLS traffic, but would negate all other security aspects of the protocol, including security aspects of RADIUS itself, due to the fixed shared secret.